 6.)
 Texas Style Pulled Pork Rub

 This state is famous for its brisket.
 Smoked pork is quite popular in Texas too.
 This Texas Style rub is the perfect balance of sweet and heat.
-This rub recipe is the right amount for one 6 pound pork roast.
+This pulled pork rub recipe is the right amount for one 6 pound pork roast.
 Remember to adjust the amount of cayenne pepper in this recipe to suit your taste buds.
 Try this recipe HERE

 7.)
 Smoky Pulled Pork Rub

-A recipe for quick and smoky rub recipe that adds a little smoke and spice flavor to meats.
-It will quickly become one of your favorite go-to rubs for pork roasts.
-This recipe will give you enough rub for one pork butt.
+A recipe for a fantastic rub that adds a little smoke and spice flavor to pulled pork.
+It will quickly become one of your favorite go-to rubs.
+This recipe will give you enough rub for one 5-6 pound pork butt.
 Double or triple as needed.
-Try this Smoky Pulled Pork Rub
+Try this Smoky Rub

 8.)
 No Sugar Pulled Pork Rub